theoccultcorner/Twilio-SMS/README.md

 TWILIO_AUTH_TOKEN=<your_auth_token>

+# The phone number where you want to receive messages
+TO_PHONE_NUMBER=

 TWILIO_PHONE_NUMBER=<your_twilio_phone_number>

 To send an SMS message, run the send-sms.js script with the recipient's phone number and the message as command-line arguments: